 I’ve been asked about this throw for ages and finally got my act together to create the patterns.
 Getting the ‘math’ head working isn’t always easy but after triple checking everything, I hope I remembered all my multiplication tables correctly!

-The nature of this pattern means you can use odd balls of yarn or create a blending design.
+The nature of this design means you can use odd balls of yarn or create a blending design.
 It’s up to you.
-I’m not a designer but because I only used three colours, the ‘blending’ seems to work really well.
+I’m not an artist but because I only used three colours, the ‘blending’ worked really well.

 Size is down to you as well.
 Make it as big or small as you want.
 Anything from king sized bed-size down to cushion covers perhaps?